tim-gromeyer/MarkdownEdit/README.md

 [Qt](https://qt.io/) and [enchant-2](https://github.com/AbiWord/enchant).

 # Note(s):
-- To improve the performance when using images, disable the "Auto add file path to icon path" option in settings (Menu Extras->Options).
+- To improve the performance when using images, disable the "Auto add file path to icon path" option (Menu <u>V</u>iew).
 - When building via CMake, the translations **won't** work!